Last Updated on January 19, 2021

 See…on my top 10 list of fiber rich vegetables, artichokes are an excellent source and ranking number one (chart at the end of this blog post).
 As a result I created a high fiber dip which is hard to beat.
 I'll talk about that aspect later.

 Why it took me so long

-I bet you’ve seen them already.
-You know, these green, brown, purple vegetables, which remind me a bit of thistles.
-And in fact artichokes are flower buds of a large, perennial thistle plant that produces bright flowers.
+I bet you've seen them already.
+You know, these green, brown, purple vegetables, which remind me a bit of thistle.
+And in fact, artichokes are flower buds of a large, perennial thistle plant that produces bright flowers.

 I dared to bake them in my oven only once so far and it was a mess.
 First I had to remove the hard leaves, then scrape out the hay before I could clean the artichoke base.
 Don't ask me about the baking result…

-To simplify this recipe, I’ve used a jar with marinated artichokes as almost perfect shortcut.
+To simplify this recipe, I've used a jar with marinated artichokes as an almost perfect shortcut.
 When they offer them from time to time at Aldi I buy them in a bulk.

 Heads up: While marinated artichokes are great sources of fiber, vitamins C and A, you should still enjoy them in moderation.
 As they are high in oil and sodium, I recommend draining them thoroughly before combining with the mix.
-A lighter option are jars with marinated artichokes in salt water.
+A lighter option is jars with marinated artichokes in salt water.
 But those are hard to get and often they come with a hefty price tag.